Radha Krishna Mathur sworn in as first lieutenant governor of the Union territory of Ladakh

 Girish Chandra Murmu, a former bureaucrat from Gujarat, will also take oath on Thursday as the first lieutenant governor of Jammu and Kashmir.

-Radha Krishna Mathur was sworn in as the first lieutenant governor of the Union territory of Ladakh on Thursday morning, PTI reported.
-The oath was administered by Chief Justice of Jammu and Kashmir High Court Geeta Mittal at an event in Leh.
+Radha Krishna Mathur was sworn in as the first lieutenant governor of the new Union territory of Ladakh on Thursday morning, PTI reported.
+The oath was administered by Chief Justice of Jammu and Kashmir High Court Gita Mittal at an event in Leh.

-India scrapped the special constitutional status of Jammu and Kashmir on August 5, and bifurcated the region into Union Territories of Jammu and Kashmir, and Ladakh.
+India scrapped the special constitutional status of Jammu and Kashmir on August 5, and bifurcated the region into Union territories of Jammu and Kashmir, and Ladakh.
 The implementation of the order to split the region was effective from midnight on Thursday.

 Girish Chandra Murmu, a former bureaucrat from Gujarat, will also take oath on Thursday as the first lieutenant governor of Jammu and Kashmir.